John Archibald Wheeler: It from bit

+The idea that information is more fundamental than the matter that conveys the information has slowly become a central concept in physics.

 Opposition to parapsychology

 In 1979, Wheeler spoke to the American Association for the Advancement of Science (AAAS), asking it to expel parapsychology, which had been admitted ten years earlier at Margaret Mead's request.
 He called it a pseudoscience, saying he did not oppose earnest research into the questions, but thought the "air of legitimacy" of being an AAAS affiliate should be reserved until convincing tests of at least a few so-called psi effects could be demonstrated.
 In the question-and-answer period following his presentation "Not consciousness, but the distinction between the probe and the probed, as central to the elemental quantum act of observation", Wheeler incorrectly said that J. B. Rhine had committed fraud as a student, for which he apologized in a subsequent letter to the journal Science.
 His request was turned down and the Parapsychological Association remained a member of the AAAS.

 Personal life

 For 72 years, Wheeler was married to Janette Hegner, a teacher and social worker.
 They became engaged on their third date, but agreed to defer marriage until he returned from Europe.
 They were married on June 10, 1935, five days after his return.
 Employment was difficult to find during the Great Depression.
 Arthur Ruark offered Wheeler a position as an assistant professor at the University of North Carolina at Chapel Hill, at an annual salary of $2,300, which was less than the $2,400 Janette was offered to teach at the Rye Country Day School.
 They had three children.

 Wheeler and Hegner were founding members of the Unitarian Church of Princeton, and she initiated the Friends of the Princeton Public Library.
 In their later years, Hegner accompanied him on sabbaticals in France, Los Alamos, New Mexico, the Netherlands, and Japan.
 Hegner died in October 2007 at the age of 96.